corrode/corrode.github.io/content/blog/defensive-programming/index.md

 This code works for now, but what if you refactor it and forget to keep the length check?
 That's our first implicit invariant that's not enforced by the compiler.
-The problem is that indexing into a vector is decoupled from checking its length: these are two separate operations, which can be changed independently without the compiler ringing alarm.
+The problem is that indexing into a vector is decoupled from checking its length: these are two separate operations, which can be changed independently without the compiler ringing the alarm.

 If we use slice pattern matching, we'll only get access to the element if the `match` arm is executed.